 Market Entry Strategy

 Wingle’s specialists will organize for your start-up full life circle support and project management in hardware and software spheres and suggest the personal strategy for commercialization and scaling your project.

 Our product managers are open to your needs for the whole life circle of the project and ready to help your project at any time.
 Moreover, we can bring in rare specialists for solving some specific problems.

 Jawbone, an electronics company that raised $ 930 million in business capital, turned out to be one of its biggest failures.
-The company produced Bluetooth speakers, headsets, fitness trackers, and other personal electronics.
+The company produced Bluetooth speakers, headsets, fitness trackers, and other consumer electronics.
 In 2016, the company was forced to stop manufacturing its devices and sold the stock to resellers.
 The experts said that the company failed to establish its real value and state due to the excess funding.
 Jawbone could not adequately evaluate...